Jun Chen

 Curriculum Vitae

-Associate Professor of Finance
+Assistant Professor of Finance

-School of Business - Department of Finance
+College of Business Administration - Department of Finance

 E-mail: chenjun@uic.edu